EinfachAndy/hashmaps/README.md

 # Contributing

-If you would like to contribute a new feature or maps, please let me know first what you would like to add (via email or issue tracker).
+If you would like to contribute a new feature or hashmap. please let me know first what you would like to add (via email or issue tracker).